Enacted at the regular quarterly meeting on January 15, 2019.

 Any citizen of the United States, born in Ireland or of Irish lineage, of good moral character and of the age of eighteen and upward shall be eligible for membership.

-Candidates for membership shall submit their applications in writing to the Secretary or Membership Chair on forms provided for that purpose stating name, address, telephone number, email address, occupation, date and place of birth, the basis of their Irish lineage and signed by a sponsoring member of the Society in good standing.
+Candidates for membership shall submit their applications in writing to the Secretary or Membership Chair on forms provided for that purpose stating name, address, telephone number, email address, telephone number, occupation, date and place of birth, the basis of their Irish lineage and signed by two sponsoring members of the Society in good standing.
 Such application shall contain a declaration that the applicant agrees to be bound by the Constitution and Bylaws of the Society and to receive society notifications by email or postings on the society website.
 The applicable membership fee as determined by the Board of Management shall accompany completed applications.

 It shall be the duty of the Membership Chairman to notify applicants and Acknowledge receipt of their applications.
-He/she shall then notify the Treasurer and Secretary at least two days before each regular meeting giving all pertinent data, including name, occupation, address, sponsor, etc. After the Membership Committee has processed the application, the Membership Committee shall send the applicant an invitation to attend the meeting at which time his/her name is to be submitted for election to membership.
+He/she shall then notify the Treasurer and Secretary at least 48 hours prior to each regular meeting giving all pertinent data, including name, occupation, address, sponsor, etc. After the Membership Committee has processed the application, the Membership Committee shall send the applicant an invitation to attend the meeting at which time his/her name is to be submitted for election to membership.

 The resignation of a member shall not be accepted unless tendered in writing.